slbouknight/webgl-physics-shader/README.md

 ## Acknowledgements
 - Cem Yuksel: For providing the project setup and materials as part of his Intro to Computer Graphics course: https://graphics.cs.utah.edu/courses/cs4600/fall2020/
 - This project was developed as part of a self-driven learning exercise in WebGL, shader programming, and physics simulation.
+Graphics code in webgl-physics-shader.js and GLSL implementation of meshVS and meshFS in webgl-physics-shader are my own, initial JavaScript and HTML templates were provided and slightly modified.